 The main function of the RBA is the accurate and sensitive leak detection over a wide range of operating conditions.
-This significantly reduces the risk of a recovery boiler explosion with possible injury to personnel and resulting production loss.
-It increases the safety and peace-of-mind of all who are involved with the operation of the boiler.
+This significantly reduces the risk of a recovery boiler explosion with possible injury and resulting production loss.
+It increases the safety of all who are involved with the operation of the boiler.